I am a theoretical physicist working in the Particle Physics Theory

 "Relativistic Quantum Fields" and "Particles, Forces and the Big Bang".
 You can find resources for my

 I read my B.Sc. at Edinburgh

 University and my Ph.D. at Durham.
-Since then, I have been
+I was

 a postdoctoral researcher at the Rutherford Lab

 Theory Group, the DESY Theory